konsumer/ngInflection/README.md

 #### [indexOf](https://github.com/dreamerslab/node.inflection#inflectionindexof-arr-item-fromindex-comparefunc-)

+This lets us detect if an Array contains a given element.
 This did not seem super-useful in the context of an angular string filter, but you could probably use it in some clever way with an array of objects.

 #### [transform](https://github.com/dreamerslab/node.inflection#inflectiontransform-str-arr-)